CRM Insights

 At a minimum, your CRM should offer tools that make it easier to capture leads, manage contacts, track deals, and communicate with customers.
 However, the best CRM systems go beyond the basics by offering features that align with your business model and industry.

-- Task and communication tracking: Built-in tools for logging calls, emails, and follow-ups keep customer conversations organized.
+• Task and communication tracking: Built-in tools for logging calls, emails, and follow-ups keep customer conversations organised.

 Integrations, scalability and reporting